SU_B_02

 [r] Hm hm.
 Yes.

-[i] And if he is to be punished.
+[i] And if it is to be punished.

 [r] Hmm hm […] the punishment, hmm hm.